actualbudget/actual/docs/tour/accounts.md

 ## The Account Header

 To rename the account, click on the pencil icon.
 Clicking on the note icon lets you add a note.
-Actual fully support Markdown and the note will be rendered according to your Markdown when the cursor is hovering over the note.
+Actual fully supports Markdown and the note will be rendered according to your Markdown when the cursor is hovering over the note.